-Nearly 2.5 million Americans take Adderall for ADHD/ADD, depression, and narcolepsy.
+Nearly 2.5 million Americans take Adderall for ADHD (attention deficit hyperactivity disorder), depression, and narcolepsy.
 It’s the 24th most prescribed drug in the United States and is available in nearly every pharmacy across the state.

 With it being used so prevalently, many are curious about its effectiveness past its expiration date.
 So, in this article, we’ll discuss everything you need to know about expired Adderall.
 Does Adderall expire, and if so, what are the side effects of taking expired Adderall?